MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

    <br/>

-- <b>To Be Implemented: </b> If a user loads the app on a larger screen, such as a tablet, the puzzle will be scaled to fit the screen.
+- <b>{+IMPLEMENTED: +}</b>  If a user loads the app on a larger screen, such as a tablet, the puzzle will be scaled to fit the screen.
 If the tablet is twice as large as a phone in measurements, the sudoku grid will be twice the area.
 Consequently, the font of the words and the buttons will also be scaled in size accordingly, allowing for increased clarity.
 <br>
   <img src="https://i.imgur.com/ZDYIsy0.jpg"  width="24%">
   <img src="https://i.imgur.com/T6EgU4U.jpg"  width="40%">